dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 ![Components of a Model Package](https://github.com/dataloop-ai/dtlpy-documentation/blob/model_mgmt_3/assets/images/model_management/package_diagram.png)

-Models can be built from ready-to-go packages from open source algorithms.
+Models can be built from ready-to-go packages from open source algorithms (e.g. ResNet, Yolo).
 Models can also be created from pre-trained models for fine-tuning or transfer learning.

 You can also upload your own models and compare model performance by viewing training metrics.